fallen-icarus/cardano-loans/README.md

       , loanTerm :: POSIXTime
       -- | The interest that must be periodically applied.
       , loanInterest :: Rational
-      -- | The minimum loan payment that must be made each loan epoch (ie, compounding period).
+      -- | The minimum amount that must be paid each loan epoch (ie, compounding period).
       , minPayment :: Integer
       -- | The penalty that gets applied if the minimum payment has not been met this loan epoch.
       , penalty :: Penalty